rafale77/core/README.rst

 Installation instructions:

-A. nVidia GPU drivers, cuda and cudnn installation: Follow the nvidia instructions to install the drivers and library for your platform. drivers found `here <https://www.nvidia.com/Download/index.aspx?lang=en-us>`__ cuda library found `here <https://developer.nvidia.com/cuda-downloads?target_os=Linux>`__ cudnn library which requires signing up to an nvidia dev account found `here <https://developer.nvidia.com/cudnn>`__
+1. nVidia GPU drivers, cuda and cudnn installation: Follow the nvidia instructions to install the drivers and library for your platform. drivers found `here <https://www.nvidia.com/Download/index.aspx?lang=en-us>`__ cuda library found `here <https://developer.nvidia.com/cuda-downloads?target_os=Linux>`__ cudnn library which requires signing up to an nvidia dev account found `here <https://developer.nvidia.com/cudnn>`__

-B. install ffmpeg with GPU acceleration buy building from source.
+2. Install ffmpeg with GPU acceleration buy building from source.
 Instructions `here <https://docs.nvidia.com/video-technologies/video-codec-sdk/ffmpeg-with-nvidia-gpu/index.html>`__

-C. Install opencv with GPU acceleration by compiling it from source.
+3. Install opencv with GPU acceleration by compiling it from source.
 I found that the latest version, 4.5.2 had some breaking changes to the video handling so I recommend sticking with 4.5.1

 .. code-block:: bash